nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### verifymethod

 This field is only relevant when the operatorurl field is set.
+It is ignored when operatorurl is not set.

-The verifymethod field tells interested parties how they can verify the operatorurl claim since the operatorurl can be set to an arbitrary value by a (malicious) operator - without consent of the entity it points to.
+Since the operatorurl can be set to an arbitrary value - without consent of the entity it points to, the verifymethod field tells interested parties how to verify the operatorurl claim.
-All relays of the operator's relay family (MyFamily setting) must have the same verifymethod set.
+All relays of the operator's relay family (MyFamily setting) MUST have the same verifymethod set.
-The following methods are currently specified to allow for bidirectional verification:
+The following methods are currently specified to support verification:

 * uri
 * dns-rsa-sha1

-The "uri" method is preferred over "dns-rsa-sha1" as it is easier to setup and faster to verify.
+The "uri" method is preferred over "dns-rsa-sha1" because it is easier to setup and faster to verify.
 Only a single method is supported, they can not be combined.

 #### uri